quicklisp/quicklisp-projects/ISSUE_TEMPLATE.md

     + [ ] :author
     + [ ] :description
 + [ ] My library has a sufficient README describing its purpose.
-+ [ ] My library does not depend on libraries outside Quicklisp.
++ [ ] My library does not depend on Common Lisp libraries outside Quicklisp.
 + [ ] My library does not depend on quicklisp itself.
++ [ ] My library does not depend on non-lisp libraries outside Quicklisp, or they are easily installable by standard package managers (such as apt-get, yum).
+In particular, it is available on Debian8. (not a requirement)
+    + [ ] The installation command below is comprehensive. (optional)
 + [ ] There is no library with the similar feature.
 Or, although there is a similar library, I have a clear motivation to make it a standalone library, and it is described in README (see below, not a requirement)